Group Filtering and Sorting

 Of course, using a folksonomic approach makes the task of filtering/sorting more complicated, since we wouldn't want to, say, populate a drop-down with folksonomic terms (it could wind up being a very long menu, with terms like "digitalhumanities" and "digital humanities" appearing as two separate entries).
 Not sure what the best way to go about this would be, but perhaps adding this new tag field to groups and then having the search function search it would work.

 On the other hand, that's not functionally too much different than the existing profile field, and maybe we should consider a taxonomic approach.
 I wonder whether we should add some librarians to this ticket, so I'm adding Maura as a watcher to give us her thoughts.

-#9 Updated by Chris Stein over 3 years ago
+#9 Updated by Chris Stein almost 4 years ago

 - Target version changed from 1.6 to 1.7

 I feel like this should get feedback from the larger group since it should reflect our larger agenda on how we expect people to think about the relationships between groups and in some ways categories of thought and activity on the Commons should be organized.

 #12 Updated by Boone Gorges almost 3 years ago

 - Assignee changed from Chris Stein to Samantha Raddatz

 - Target version changed from 1.8 to 1.9